Japanese Patterns of Design

 Shugendo Magic

-The supernatural powers; to avert a calamity, attract a good luck, curing disease, longevity.
+The supernatural powers to avert a calamity, attract good luck, cure disease, and longevity.

-Those qualities are wonderful in their own rights.
-However, how does one can feel and achieve after the real pieces of training?
+Those qualities are excellent in their right.
+However, how can one feel and achieve after the real pieces of training?

 The Ultimate Shugendo Training

-The Buddhist monk, Ryojun Shionuma, achieved a number of Shugendo training in 1999 which is called “The Ultimates”.
+The Buddhist monk, Ryojun Shionuma, achieved many Shugendo training in 1999 called “The Ultimates”.
 Only two completed this austere ascetic practice at Mt.
 Kinpusen in 1300 years.

 They carry a dagger for this reason.
 Once you commit, there’s no turning back even if one gets sick, hurt, or a storm.
-This is not because they take lives lightly, but they put the great importance of the determination.
+This is not because they take lives lightly but because they put great importance on determination.

 Enrich One’s Heart

-Ryojun, a high-rank monk, says what he gained after he completed the practice is the essential thing.
-He came to realize how much it is precious to exchange a simple word of appreciation or greetings.
+Ryojun, a high-rank monk, says what he gained after completing the practice is essential.
+He realized how precious it is to exchange a simple word of appreciation or greetings.

-The professional Japanese free diver, Ryuzo Shinomiya who dives 377 feet says “In order to control one’s mind, one has to work on his body first.”
+The professional Japanese free diver, Ryuzo Shinomiya, who dives 377 feet, says, “To control one’s mind, one has to work on his body first.”

-The Shugendo is one approach to feel the unity with nature and a way to tame one’s mind by taking a physical endurance.
-Here you would find one of the great meditation methods.
+The Shugendo is one approach to feeling unity with nature and a way to tame one’s mind by taking physical endurance.
+Here, you will find one of the great meditation methods.

 References